-He will remain in the very limited role of 'technical advisor.'
+He will remain with the compain the very limited role of 'technical advisor.'

 Google parent Alphabet today announced that Eric Schmidt would be leaving the board of directors after 18 years.
 The company said he would not seek reelection after his current term expires in June.
 He joined the board in 2001, shortly before becoming the company’s CEO.

 Ten years at the controls.
 Schmidt served as Google CEO for a decade, from 2001 until 2011, when co-founder Larry Page reclaimed that position.
 After that, Schmidt was Executive Chairman until early 2018.
 Since then he has served and will continue to serve “as a technical advisor” to Google and Alphabet.

 In 2015, Google became a business unit of Alphabet, Inc. and co-founders Page and Brin became CEO and President of the new company.
 They then turned over daily operational control of Google to Sundar Pichai, who became CEO and who later joined the Alphabet board of directors in 2017.